Lime91/rr-bimj-ordinal/README.md

   - `sudo Rscript -e "devtools::install('ebstatmax/simUtils', dependencies=F)"`.
 This installs the `simUtils` package required by the `ebstatmax` simulation framework.
   - `python3 reproduce.py`.

-Wait for the python interpreter to terminate again (this is likely to take several hours).
+Wait for the python interpreter to terminate again (which is expected after several hours of runtime).
-Once the computation is finished, results can be found in a newly created `results/` directory and intermediate simulation results are in `raw-output/`.
+Results can be found in a newly created `results/` directory and intermediate simulation outputs are in `raw-output/`.

 ## Copyright